SU-NCS/Intro_to_programming/course-overview.md

 #### Activity 2: Setup Dev Environment with Python 3 and Write Code

-In the second activity for this week, we setup a development environment,  introduce variables and write our first program.
+In the second activity for this week, we setup a development environment,  introduce variables and write our first program

-* Introduce Basic Computer Architecture to help understand file creation and program execution
-* Download and **Install Python 3**
-* Download and **Install Visual Studio Code** \("**Code**"\)
-* Download and **Install Git**
-* Sign up for a **Free Github Account**
-* Become familiar with the Code Editor and File Creation
-* Become familiar with the Code Terminal
-* Learn copy/paste keystrokes
-* Run python from the Terminal
-* Create a file that prints to the Console and run it in the Terminal
-* Add, Commit and Push a file to Github

 ### Session 2: Sequencing, Variables and Types, Console I/O

 #### Activity 1: Write a program to introduce yourself

-* Understand what a variable is and how to create one
-* Understand basic data types such as numbers and strings
-* Learn basic syntax print, variables, operators, string & integrate, import
-* Create a program to introduce yourself: "Hello my name is \_\_\_\_\_"
-* int, float,double, char, string, list, dict

 #### Activity 2: Write a Challenge for the Adventure Game using I/O

-* Write a challenge that uses math to add, subtract, multiply or divide
-* Write a challenge that asks a question and tests the value of the answer

 #### Activity 3: Introduce the Adventure Game and add a Challenge

-In the final activity for the week, we introduce the Adventure Game framework and students write a challenge using the "print" statement.

 ---